New fencers & parents

 - Impact Protection - Adding an insole helps adapt a shoe that works great for you into one that works even better and helps reduce the likelihood of injuries.
 Insoles come in a variety of styles and purposes.
 A podiatrist is the best resource however Scheels has a nifty machine that will help identify a good insole and Dicks Sporting Goods and Big 5 have a solid selection of insoles to try as well.

-- A good place to start looking is at racquetball and wrestling shoes
+- A good place to start looking is at racquetball or indoor soccer (non cleat) shoes

-What about fencing shoes from AllStar, Absolute, etc?
+What about fencing shoes from Nike, AllStar, Absolute, etc?

 Fencing shoes are great.
-They can also be very expensive and still not hit all the areas that makes a shoe right FOR YOU.
+They can also be very expensive.
 The best shoe is the one that works best FOR YOUR BODY type and fighting style.
 This may be a shoe marketed for fencing or something entirely different such as a racquetball or other court shoe.
 You find this out through countless bouts and paying attention to what your body is telling you, and when possible enlisting the advice of a podiatrist or medical professional.

 Fencing shoes are chalk full of marketing terms that are more or less meaningless.
 However, they do offer these key features: toe protection for toe hits, light weight, close to the ground, laces often angled to shift away from high friction areas, soles designed of material specifically to grip on a Piste.
 Not all fencing shoes are created equally either.
 When possible try on shoes at fencing gear providers retail locations (mainly East Coast) or at Regional and National tournament venues if a retailer is present.